 Married with two daughters, Greg is also a devoted family man and tennis enthusiast who divides his time between New York City and Cornwall CT, where he feels most at home.

-Professional photographer John Gruen lives in Lakeville, Connecticut, with his 14 year old son, Ben.
+Professional photographer John Gruen lives in Lakeville, Connecticut, with his son, Ben.
 John studied film in college in Washington DC, graduating from American University with a degree in Visual Media.
 Moving to New York to pursue work in the film industry, John enrolled at the School of Visual Arts, studying film and photography, and working as an assistant for some of the top fashion photographers in New York.
 “The ones I most admired were the ones that used mostly natural light, and had a knack for letting the moment happen in front of them as if it were a movie.”
 With that influence John built a portfolio and went to Milan for the next two years.
 “The muted colors, patina of the walls, and cobblestone streets were great locations to shoot pictures.”
 Returning to the US, John settled in Seattle and for the next five years shot fashion advertising for a major department store.
 Traveling frequently to shoot on location, he photographed the landscape around him, finding beauty in the inanimate as well as the animate.
 Ultimately returning to New York City, John quickly earned a reputation for his intimate, serene, and honest imagery.
 “The medium may change but everything I’ve learned about light, composition, and capturing a sense of the story in the moment is the same whether shooting stills or digital video.”
-Today John’s work is featured in numerous books and magazines, as well as in the documentary Uprooting Addiction (formerly Recovering Community).
-John reports that he’s proud to be a member of the RC camera team, and to serve as the production’s official still photographer.
+Today John’s work is featured in numerous books and magazines, as well as in the documentary Uprooting Addiction.
 “Working on a project that has the potential to help people live more fulfilling lives makes my life more fulfilling too.”